saviobosco/calipsa_tech_game/readme.md

 Run `docker-compose up -d`
 if this is your first time running this operation, it might take some time to complete.

-Run `docker-compose exec app php composer.phar install` to install the laravel php dependencies.
+Run `docker-compose exec app composer install` to install the laravel php dependencies.

 Run `docker-compose exec app php artisan migrate` to create the database tables.